-Moderation approach to main assessment: Universal second marking as check or audit
+Moderation approach to main assessment: Moderation of the entire cohort as Check or Audit

 Students receive feedback from the coursework in the form of a marking sheet evaluating different criteria regarding their report.

 Feedback from the final examination is via the University feedback form.